 3. Designing brand guidelines and visual assets,

-5. Participating in QA sessions and working with project managers and developers to fine-tune the final user experience of the application.
+5. Participating in QA sessions and working with project managers and engineers to fine-tune the final user experience of the application.

-Problem: Children suffering from asthma and their parents with low health literacy need an efficient way to track their condition.
+Problem: Children suffering from asthma and their parents with low health literacy need an efficient way to track their conditions.